-Mediation is a voluntary and confidential process, that enables those who are separated or divorcing to work with a family mediator who acts impartial, to help them to make their own informed decisions regarding their future finances and or child arrangements.
+Family Mediation is a voluntary and confidential process, that enables those who are separated or divorcing to work with a family mediator who acts impartial, to help them to make their own informed decisions regarding their future finances and or arrangements for their children.

 A ‘MIAM’ is a Mediation Information and Assessment Meeting.
-The purpose of this meeting is for the Mediator to:
+These meetings are confidential and usually take place separately.
+The purpose of a MIAM is for the Mediator to:

 If you are in receipt of certain state benefits such as universal credit, employment support allowance or job seekers allowance you may qualify for legal aid.
 Contact us for more information

 Liverpool / Wirral / Merseyside / Chester / Northwest

 Tracy was warm and welcoming from the start.
 Very knowledgeable and built up a good rapport immediately.
 She created a relaxed atmosphere in which to openly discuss very sensitive matters.
 She reacted compassionately when appropriate and was strictly professional at all times regardless of the situation.
 She remained calm if discussions became heated and offered many varied ways to help the discussion flow.